 The thesis defense must be conducted in English and consists of a public lecture of 40-45 minutes and a discussion of at least 30 minutes.
-The doctoral candidate and the thesis committee thoroughly discuss the research project, the results and its strengths and weaknesses in a scientific context and evaluate the background knowledge of the doctoral candidate.
+The candidate and the examiners thoroughly discuss the research project, the results and its strengths and weaknesses in a scientific context and evaluate the background knowledge of the candidate.

 Examiners are: